Redstonecrafter0/RedstoneLauncher-Auth-Frontend/README.md

-# RedstoneLauncher-MSA-Frontend
+# RedstoneLauncher-Auth-Frontend

-A MSA Frontend for the RedstoneLauncher.
+A MSA and GitHub Auth Frontend for the RedstoneLauncher.